Admissions & Registration at Our Broward Technology Colleges

 Step 2 | Meet Virtually with a Counselor and Follow Through!

-Schedule a virtual meeting with a counselor/advisor at the school that offers the program you are interested in.
+Schedule a virtual meeting with a counselor/advisor at the school that offers the program you are interested in like medical assistant programs, GED certification, adult education, and more.
 You will discuss your test results, technical or academic placement, special needs, financial aid and registration procedures.
 Then, be sure to follow through with their recommendations!

 Step 3 | Get Registered!

 Students who register for courses and voluntarily withdraw within five (5) schools days of the beginning of a term shall be entitled to a full refund of tuition, student activity fee, fee-supported cost recovery, and lab/supply fees.
 Registration fees and Health Science Education fees are non-refundable.
 Five (5) school days shall not apply to courses less than three (3) weeks or ninety (90) hours in duration.
 In such cases, the request for withdrawal must be made prior to the course meeting more than one-third (1/3) of its assigned hours.
 Retention of fees collected in advance for a student who does not enter class shall not exceed $100.
 Refunds will be made within forty-five (45) days of the date on which the student voluntarily withdraws.

 Students involuntarily withdrawn pursuant to the Adult Student Conduct and Discipline Code are not entitled to a refund of any fees.